rmbolger/Posh-ACME/docs/Plugins/Plugin-Development-Guide.md

 ### Validation Timing

-When DNS plugins are used, there's a user customizable sleep timer between when the TXT records are published and the module asks the ACME server to validate those records because records are not typically available instantaneously worldwide.
-However, that sleep timer does not exist when an order is only using HTTP plugins because HTTP resources are typically available instantly.
+For DNS plugins, Posh-ACME includes a user-configurable wait period before validation.
+This helps account for DNS propagation time.
+For HTTP-only orders, that DNS wait period is not used because HTTP content is usually available immediately.

-If your particular HTTP provider requires a delay between when the challenges are published and when they are validated, you should add that delay in the `Save-HttpChallenge` function of your plugin.
+If your HTTP provider still requires a delay before validation succeeds, add that delay in `Save-HttpChallenge`.

 ## Migrating DNS Plugins from 3.x to 4.x

-In case you have been using your own private DNS plugin in 3.x, here's how to migrate it to the 4.x format.
+Use this checklist to migrate a private DNS plugin from 3.x to 4.x.

-* Add `function Get-CurrentPluginType { 'dns-01' }` to the top of the file.
+- Add `function Get-CurrentPluginType { 'dns-01' }` at the top of the file.
-* Replace instances of `Add-DnsTxt<Name>` with `Add-DnsTxt`
+- Replace `Add-DnsTxt<Name>` with `Add-DnsTxt`.
-* Replace instances of `Remove-DnsTxt<Name>` with `Remove-DnsTxt`
+- Replace `Remove-DnsTxt<Name>` with `Remove-DnsTxt`.
-* Replace instances of `Save-DnsTxt<Name>` with `Save-DnsTxt`
+- Replace `Save-DnsTxt<Name>` with `Save-DnsTxt`.
-* Replace instances of `-DnsPlugin` with `-Plugin` in usage guides.
+- Replace `-DnsPlugin` with `-Plugin` in usage guides.